kzj/Elf-Destiny/character_changes.md

 - Lilith (She's still a demon.
 Now has the Enchantress and Passionate traits.)

 ### Characters who have changed so much they neeed their own section
 Hecate has had *major* changes.
 As the goddess of magic in Greek myth, I thought it was only appropriate to give her increased magic abilities.
-So, Hecate is an Aratar with a twist.
-She has the Warped Spark trait, Warped Body trait, and Warped Mind trait, along with all Magic and Spark lifestyle traits.
+So, Hecate is an Aratar with the Warped Spark trait, Warped Body trait, and Warped Mind trait, along with all Magic and Spark lifestyle traits.

 ## New Characters